tronghoat47/BaseProject/README.md

 # BaseProject

 Welcome to BaseProject!
 This repository serves as the foundation for our solution, comprising four main projects: `Domain`, `Infrastructure`, `Application`, `WebAPI`, and `Test`.
-It also includes Authentication and Authorization using JWT.
+It also includes Authentication and Authorization using `JWT`.

 ## Overview